Pep Guardiola: Man City manager launches defence of his team selection again - will he forever be misunderstood?

-Pep Guardiola continues to have his tactics questioned, a soundtrack that has followed him with his trophies; Perhaps he is destined to forever be misunderstood; watch Bournemouth vs Man City on Saturday, live on Sky Sports from 5pm; kick-off 5.30pm
+Pep Guardiola continues to have his tactics questioned, a soundtrack that has followed him with his trophies; Perhaps he is destined to forever be misunderstood, writes Ben Grounds; watch Bournemouth vs Man City on Saturday, live on Sky Sports from 5pm; kick-off 5.30pm

 Guardiola led a full-time debrief at the Red Bull Arena with anyone he could get his hands on.